elviejo79/stake-pool-operator/docs/stake_pool_operator_how_to.md

 version: jormungandr 0.8.0-rc7-ab32b2c
 ```

-Your node is synced with the blockchain when it receives all the blocks that are created in the network/blockchain in real-time.
+Your node is synced with the blockchain when it receives all the blocks that are created in the network in real-time.
 You can check that by following the below 2 rules:

-1.  execute the `node stats` command from above multiple times and check that the value of the lastBlockHash field is updated (with the actual blockchain values, there should bea new block created every 2-5 minutes);
+1.  execute the `node stats` command from above multiple times and check that the value of the lastBlockHash field is updated (with the actual blockchain values, there should be a new block created every 2-5 minutes);
 2.  compare the value of the lastBlockTime field (that is in UTC) with the local time of the node.
 If the difference if more than 10 minutes, the node might not be `synced` even the node received blocks in the past (blockRecvCnt > 0);